HL7/davinci-deqm/source/pages/guidance.md

 Depending on the specific Measure and Interaction, various DEQM, QI Core, and CQFM Profiles are used in the evaluation of a measure and referenced by a MeasureReport.
 Refer to the [QI Core] implementation guide for examples of how to represent data involved in calculation of quality measures.

+## Negation Patterns for Quality Measures

+​Refer to the Quality Measure Implementation Guide for guidance on [negation patterns in quality measurements].
+Note that implementations processing negated data may not be returned with a single code, but rather a value set identifier represented by the [Valueset Reference extension] which are part of the QI Core profiles, and should consider data with the appropriate value set identifier as satisfying the criteria for value set membership.

 ## Must Support

 - This guide adopts the [QI Core *Must Support*] definition with the following additional expectation: